goldironhack/2017-Purdue-IronHack-Tutorials/session1/Github/Github-Setup-For-Windows.md

 >$ git clone HTTPS_URL_OF_REPOSITORY

-##### 3. Input your username and password on Github when prompted if your are cloning a private repository
+##### 3. Input your username and password on GitHub when prompted if your are cloning a private repository

 ##### 4. Work in your local repository